rmathew8-gh/Next-js-Boilerplate/README.md

 If you are VSCode user, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
 The starter code comes up with Settings for a seamless integration with VSCode.
 The Debug configuration is also provided for frontend and backend debugging experience.

 With the plugins installed in your VSCode, ESLint and Prettier can automatically fix the code and display errors.
-The same applies to testing: you can install the VSCode Vitest extension to automatically run your tests, and it also shows the code coverage in context.
+The same applies to testing: you can install the VSCode Jest extension to automatically run your tests, and it also shows the code coverage in context.

 Pro tips: if you need a project wide-type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.